-I help schools, nonprofits, and philanthropies navigate complex challenges and make decisions that improve outcomes for young people.
+I partner with schools, nonprofits, and foundations working through big, gnarly questions, and I help shape decisions that improve outcomes for each and every young person.

 About

-Most recently, Amy launched and led the artificial intelligence (AI) portfolio at Bellwether.
-There, she advised philanthropic organizations, published field-facing research, and worked directly with organizations to deploy AI thoughtfully and responsibly.
-Across her time at Bellwether, she also partnered with organizations on strategic planning, growth initiatives, and continuous improvement efforts spanning instructional materials, professional learning, STEM education, charter management, postsecondary and career pathways, early college, and whole-child approaches to student development.
+Most recently, Amy launched and led the AI portfolio at Bellwether, where she advised foundations, published research on AI in education, and worked directly with organizations deploying AI in their programs.
+She also partnered with organizations on strategic planning, growth, and continuous improvement efforts spanning instructional materials, professional learning, STEM education, charter schools, postsecondary and career pathways, early college, and whole-child approaches to student development.

-Before joining Bellwether, Amy served as Director of Data and Analytics at Boston Prep, where she led the school's data infrastructure, developed its strategic plan, and helped to author a growth application that earned a state commissioner's recommendation for expansion.
-Earlier in her career, she was a consultant at Booz & Company, advising Fortune 500 clients on operational strategy.
-She currently serves on the board of Match Charter Public School and the AI Advisory Group for OpenSciEd.
+Before Bellwether, Amy was the Director of Data and Analytics at Boston Prep, where she managed the school's data infrastructure and collaborated on a growth application that earned a state commissioner's recommendation for expansion.
+She started her career as a consultant at Booz & Company, advising Fortune 500 clients on operations strategy.
+She serves on the board of Match Charter Public School and the AI Advisory Group for OpenSciEd.

 Services

-AI is moving fast, and the organizations getting it right are the ones who approach it with both ambition and care.
-I'm energized about what's possible — and clear-eyed about the real risks, practical constraints, and the gap between what's promised and what's ready.
+AI is moving fast, and the organizations getting it right are the ones that approach it with both ambition and care.
+There's a lot to be hopeful about and a lot to be careful about.
+I try to hold both.
+I help organizations navigate the real constraints, ground in research evidence, and work through the messy middle.

 This could include: assessing your organization's readiness, facilitating sessions to build a shared AI plan, designing convenings where stakeholders develop policy or practice together, helping your team build the skills and judgment to use AI well, or thinking through the design and implementation of specific tools and practices.

 The best decisions come from bringing the right questions, the right information, and the right people into the room.
-I work with schools, nonprofits, and foundations on big gnarly questions — taking in different perspectives, stress-testing assumptions, and helping move from complexity to clarity with confidence.
+I work with schools, nonprofits, and foundations who are working through complexity, taking in different perspectives, stress-testing assumptions, and helping get to a clear answer they trust.

 This could include: developing a strategic plan, facilitation of a planning process with your team, a structured engagement around a specific decision you're facing, or ongoing thought partnership.

 I work across the funding ecosystem: with foundations thinking through strategy and priorities, and with the organizations they fund who are navigating growth or change.
-I bring deep knowledge of how both sides of that relationship work, and what it actually takes to create enduring change.
+I bring deep knowledge of how both sides of that relationship work, and what it actually takes to create change that sticks.

 This could include: advising a foundation on portfolio strategy or grantmaking priorities, supporting a foundation launching work in a new area, helping funders think through how AI fits into their giving, working with a grantee organization to strengthen their strategy, or serving as a thought partner to a program officer or nonprofit leader navigating a complex moment.

-This could include: serving in a fractional leadership role during a transition or search, taking on a time-bound strategy role, or acting as a fractional chief growth or partnerships officer for an early-stage organization that needs that function but isn't ready to hire for it full-time.
+This could include: serving as a fractional leadership role during a transition or search, taking on a time-bound strategy role, acting as a fractional chief growth or partnerships officer for an early-stage organization that needs that function but isn't ready to hire for it full time.

 Writing & Engagements